Opening

 Agents

 A restaurant with no menu on its site.
 A contractor with no service area information.
 An attorney with practice areas buried in a PDF instead of structured on the page.
-These businesses are invisible to search agents.
+These businesses are invisible to information agents.
 Not because the agents cannot find them.
 Because the agents cannot understand them.

 Ownership